K-PaaS/application-platform-guide-eng/user_guide/development_application/go.md

 #### 1.1.
 Document Outline

 ##### 1.1.1.
 Purpose
-This document (Go Application Development Guide) is a document that presents the service packs (Mysql, MongoDB, RabbitMQ, Radis, and ClusterFS) of Open PaaS projects in connection with Go applications to use services and deploy applications.
+This document (Go Application Development Guide) is a document that presents the service packs (Mysql, MongoDB, RabbitMQ, Redis, and ClusterFS) of Open PaaS projects in connection with Go applications to use services and deploy applications.

 ##### 1.1.2.
 Range
 The range of this document is limited to the Go application development and service pack linkage of Open PaaS projects.